m-jahn/lattice-tools/vignettes/README.md

 perfectly to the `lattice` conventions.
 However some care was taken to replicate the original lattice behavior so that **users can use grouping and paneling** as they are used to.
 Feel free to copy, fork or source functions that you find useful.
-Contributions welcome\!
+Contributions welcome!

 ## Installation